-Once again this year, as part of the “GIAMBOLOGNA AND MORGAN LE FAY” fund-raising drive, the organizers of the ARTIGIANATO E PALAZZO event Giorgiana Corsini and Neri Torrigiani have also decided to involve a young and well-known contemporary artist who will produce ten works the proceeds from which will be donated to the fund-raising drive.
+Once again this year, as part of the “GIAMBOLOGNA AND MORGAN LE FAY” fund-raising drive, the organizers of the ARTIGIANATO E PALAZZO event Giorgiana Corsini and Neri Torrigiani have also decided to involve a young and well-known contemporary artist who produced ten works the proceeds from which will be donated to the fund-raising drive.

 Ten drawings were on display during the exhibition in the Palazzo Corsini ballroom and gathered into a catalogue with an introduction by Antonio Natali, former director of the Uffizi Gallery.